Amaan-developpeur/heart-disease-predictor/README.md

 ## Dataset

 The file `heart.csv` contains the dataset used for training and testing.
-It is included in this repository (or specify if users need to download it).
+It is included in this repository.

 Ensure `heart.csv` is in the project root directory before running the notebook or script.